All You Need to Know about Transfer of Property

 The ruling in Keshavananda Bharati, as well as later judgments, recognized that the right to equality is a fundamental aspect of the Constitution.
 This right, along with the right to live in dignity, would continue to recognize the individual's right to property, not as a separate right but as an inherent part of the twin rights of equality and dignity, which could not be destroyed, harmed, or taken away even by Constitutional amendment.

 The Transfer of Property Act of 1882 is an extension of the Indian Contract Act of 1872 , which was acknowledged as an entire code.
-The Act of 1882 is not exhaustive it includes the transfer of immovable property from the act of parties.
-Unlike personal laws, which vary from person to person, the Transfer of Property Act of 1882 is a statute that applies lex-loci to all people living in that jurisdiction.
+The Act of 1882 is not exhaustive, it includes immovable property's transfer from parties' act.
+Unlike personal laws, that are different for every person, the Transfer of Property Act of 1882 is a statute that applies lex-loci to all people living in that jurisdiction.

 Fill the form to get contact details of Advocate JV Bhosale